WayneKeenan/Neutrino/README.md

 - `./MakePackfile.sh`
 - `./BuildAndRun.sh`

+Or, alternatively:

+- `cd build/`
+- `./FullBiuld.sh`

-This will leave the Neutrino executable in the build folder.
+This will leave the Neutrino executable in the build/bin folder.
 To clean the build folder (remove executable and all cmake/make related files) run the following from the build folder:

 `./CleanAll.sh`